Dmitrii-Tomin/torsen_differential/README.md

 -
 - **3 608 bearings:** 8x22x7 mm.
 - **3 M4 bolts:** 15-40 mm in length (recomended flat head screw minimum 20mm in leangth).
-- **12 M5 bolts:** 20 mm in leangth (I used one 20mm screw and one 25mm screw for each planet gear).
+- **12 M5 bolts:** 20 mm in length (I used one 20mm screw and one 25mm screw for each planet gear).
 - **7 M3 nuts**
 - **7 M3 grub screws:** recomended at least 6mm, smaller ones might fall out.
 - **3 Aluminium rods:** 8 mm in diameter.
-85, 75 and 93 mm in length (doesn't really matter, but by using this dimentions they will have the perfect leangth and stick out equally)
+85, 75 and 93 mm in length (doesn't really matter, but by using this dimentions they will have the perfect length and stick out equally)

 ## Requirements